Mursupaani/inception/README.md

 GitHub repo and guide for Inception tutorial by TanjaMenkovic:
 https://github.com/TanjaMenkovic/inception

 ## AI  Usage:
+- Model used: Google Gemini Pro.
-- AI was used to create a solution that is combining ideas from official documentation, the guides, my thoughts and best practices accorging to the LLM (Google Gemini Pro).
+- Used extensively to create a solution that is combining ideas from official Docker documentation, the before mentioned guides, best practices and my own thoughts.
-- Explaining different contexts of the project.
+- Used for explaining different contexts of the project.
+- Used for debugging and finding optimizations.
-- Especially the creation of the scripts configuring the services relies heavily on AI.
+- Especially the creation of the config files and scripts setting up the individual services relied heavily on AI.